bitovi/academy/src/technology-consulting/5-communication.md

 - Have you noticed any team members who might feel excluded or hesitant to share?
 How can you help them feel more comfortable?
 - What steps can you take to ensure that everyone’s input is genuinely considered in team discussions?

-#### Strategies for being approachable and empathetic in everyday interactions

-Approachability begins with being genuinely interested in others’ experiences and perspectives.
-Show empathy by listening attentively, validating others’ feelings, and responding in a way that shows you understand their point of view.
-Simple actions like smiling, maintaining eye contact, and acknowledging others’ contributions with phrases like “That’s a great point” can go a long way in making people feel heard and valued.
-In virtual settings, ensure your tone is warm and encouraging, especially when communicating via text where nuance can be lost.

-Tips and techniques:

-- **Use inclusive language:** Choose words that make people feel part of the conversation, such as “we” instead of “I” or “you.”
-- **Ask open-ended questions:** Encourage deeper conversations by asking questions that require more than a yes/no answer, like “Can you tell me more about that?”
-- **Show genuine curiosity:** Express interest in your colleagues’ well-being by checking in on them regularly and asking about their day.

-Questions to reflect:

-- What non-verbal cues do you use to show empathy and attentiveness in conversations?
-- How can you improve your approachability, especially in virtual settings?

 #### Recognizing and addressing social cues and barriers to communication

 Effective communicators are not only good at expressing themselves but also at reading the room.
 Pay attention to social cues such as body language, tone of voice, and even silence, which can indicate how someone is feeling.
 For instance, crossed arms or a lack of eye contact might suggest discomfort or disengagement.
 If you notice these signs, gently address them by asking open-ended questions like, “Is everything okay?” or “Would you like to share your thoughts on this?”
 This approach helps to break down barriers and ensures that everyone feels included in the conversation.